fin-cli/handbook/commands/core/install.md

-# wp core install
+# fin core install

 Runs the standard WordPress installation process.

 Creates the WordPress tables in the database using the URL, title, and default admin user details provided.
 Performs the famous 5 minute install in seconds or less.

-Note: if you've installed WordPress in a subdirectory, then you'll need to `wp option update siteurl` after `wp core install`.
-For instance, if WordPress is installed in the `/wp` directory and your domain is example.com, then you'll need to run `wp option update siteurl http://example.com/wp` for your WordPress installation to function properly.
+Note: if you've installed WordPress in a subdirectory, then you'll need to `fin option update siteurl` after `fin core install`.
+For instance, if WordPress is installed in the `/fin` directory and your domain is example.com, then you'll need to run `fin option update siteurl http://example.com/fin` for your WordPress installation to function properly.

 Note: When using custom user tables (e.g. `CUSTOM_USER_TABLE`), the admin email and password are ignored if the user_login already exists.
 If the user_login doesn't exist, a new user will be created.